lunfardo314/proxima/docs/bootstrap.md

 ### 3. Create genesis database

-The database with the genesis state will be created from the ledger ID file `proxima.genesis.id.yaml` created in the previous step by running the following command n the same directory:

-`proxi init genesis_db`
+The database with the genesis state will be created from the ledger ID file `proxima.genesis.id.yaml` created in the previous step by running the following command in the same directory: `proxi init genesis_db`

 The database directory `proximadb` will be created as a result.